Hinna0818/CALACD/README.md

 ---

 ## Contact
-If you have any questions, please feel free to contact:
+If you have any question, please feel free to contact:
 nanh302311@gmail.com